blockchain-privacy/dakar/docker/wikiapi/files/workspaces/example.md

 ## 11. Explore

 Dakar allows viewing basic blockchain data, like transactions and addresses but also provides insights by analyzing CoinJoin graphs.
-Further explore features of Dakar by using workspaces, or discover more them in wiki.
+Further explore features of Dakar by using workspaces, or discover more of them in the wiki.